Does this subject contribute to an ATAR? Yes (General Subject)

 What makes a student suited to Film, Television and New Media?

-Students who achieve success in Film, Television and New Media are those who enjoy:
+Students who achieve success in Film, Television and New Media are those who:

-broadening their knowledge and understanding of the history, evolution and practices of moving-image media industries
+- are interested in broadening their knowledge and understanding of the history, evolution and practices of moving image media industries.

 What prerequisites must students meet in order to take this subject?

-- A minimum C in Year 9 Core English
+Year 9 students - a minimum C in Year 9 Core English and Year 9 Art

 What is the cost of this subject?